matesh/mqttk/README.md

 The system may complain about not being able to verify the developer.
 You can find more information about me [here](https://mateszabo.com), so you can verify the developer yourself instead.
-To run the app, follow the instructions provided by apple [here](https://support.apple.com/en-ie/guide/mac-help/mh40616/mac).
+To run the app, follow the instructions provided by Apple [here](https://support.apple.com/en-ie/guide/mac-help/mh40616/mac).

 ## On macOS from source
 ### macOS Dependencies